evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ---

 ### 3. Inscribing New Assets
 If you hold the authorized parent, inscribe the newly awarded asset following the [Minting Instructions](#minting-instructions) below.
-All validation, rendering, and indexing occur fully on-chain — no team involvement or centralized infrastructure is required.
+New Natcats can be inscribed via inscription tools that support delegation, undelegated content, and parent/child relationships.

 ---